dfeyer/tx_expose/README.rst

 -----------------------------------

-This extension provide a simple way to configured how you will expose your Extbase domain model as a standard webservice.
-Currently only XML is supported but a JSON view is planned.
+This extension provide a simple way to configured how you will expose your Extbase domain model as a standard readonly webservice.

+Currently only XML is supported but a JSON and YAML view is planned.

 You can configure with properties will be exported in TypoScript.